BirthdayResearch/jellyfishsdk/website/docs/jellyfish/api/account.md

 ## utxosToAccount

-Creates (and submits to local node and network) a transfer transaction from the wallet UTXOs to specfied account.
+Creates and submits to a connect node; a transfer transaction from the wallet UTXOs to a specified account.
-The second optional argument (may be empty array) is an array of specific UTXOs to spend.
+Optionally, specific UTXOs to spend to create that transaction.

 ```ts title="client.account.utxosToAccount()"
 interface account {